-The issued capital of Continental AG increased year-on-year by €7.68.
-At the end of the reporting period it amounted to €512,015,316.48 and was composed of 200,005,983 no-parvalue shares (PY: 200,005,980) with a notional value of €2.56 per share.
+The subscribed capital of Continental AG remained unchanged year-on-year.
+At the end of the reporting period it amounted to €512,015,316.48 and was composed of 200,005,983 no-parvalue shares with a notional value of €2.56 per share.

-Under the German Stock Corporation Act (Aktiengesetz - AktG), the dividends distributable to the shareholders are based solely on Continental AG's retained earnings as at December 31, 2022, of €3,134.9 million (PY: €2,591.6 million), as reported in the annual financial statements prepared in accordance with the German Commercial Code.
-The Supervisory Board and Executive Board will propose to the Annual Shareholders' Meeting the payment of a dividend of €1.50 per share entitled to dividends.
-The total distribution is therefore €300,008,974.50 for 200,005,983 shares entitled to dividends.
+Under the German Stock Corporation Act (Aktiengesetz - AktG), the dividends distributable to the shareholders are based solely on Continental AG's retained earnings as at December 31, 2023, of €2,411.5 million (PY: €3,134.9 million), as reported in the annual financial statements prepared in accordance with the German Commercial Code.
+The Supervisory Board and Executive Board will propose to the Annual Shareholders' Meeting the payment of a dividend of $\[\in \]$ 2.20 per share entitled to dividends.
+The total distribution is therefore $\[\in \]$ 440,013,162.60 for 200,005,983 shares entitled to dividends.
 The remaining retained earnings are to be carried forward to new account.